A new round of "Freepost". Follow and comment on the digitale debate at goethe.de/freepost

 How do artists and curators position themselves politically?
 And how do they network across national borders?
 The art world discusses - about its role, common values and the future of Europe.

 Art may not know any boundaries, but the art world certainly does.
 So how can curators become better networked – and make a stand for their shared values?
-This will be discussed by Simona Da Pozzo, Gottfried Hattinger and Hajnalka Somogyi – and you can join in!
+This is being discussed online by Simona Da Pozzo, Gottfried Hattinger and Hajnalka Somogyi – and you can join in!

 Illustration: Bernd Struckmeyer

 "Freepost" is a digital discourse on goethe.de.
 Artists, publicists and civil society actors exchange ideas with each other and with readers.
 "Freepost" connects debating participants from different countries and takes place both on goethe.de and in the social media.
 Readers can post their views on Facebook and Twitter under the hashtag #freepost and in reader comments on goethe.de/freepost, name new aspects or ask questions - the moderator brings these into the debate.
 Thus "Freepost" becomes an international platform, which invites you to leave your own filter-bubble and to open your mind to new ideas.
 The result is an open, cross-cultural, multilingual correspondence: digitally and completely "postage-free"!

 This issue of "Freepost" is a cooperation between the Goethe-Institut and the Internationale Gesellschaft der Bildenden Künste (IGBK).

 The first debate between Joseph Young, sound artist, belit sağ, video artist and Via Lewandowsky, visual artist, in October 2018 was dedicated to the positioning of artists in the social and political debate in Europe.
 Contemporary art in Europe is socially relevant.
 But how does it shield itself from political appropriation?